geoffrey-eisenbarth/ml-course/hw/capstone/README.md

   1) Clone this repository and navigate to the `servers/capstone` directory
   2) Build the container using the command `docker build -t esrb .`
   3) Run the container using the command `docker run -it  --rm -p 9696:9696 capstone:latest`
-  4) In your browser, navigate to http://localhost:9696/ and fill out the form (NOTE: The form does not have any data validation: I'm relying on the user to put in valid numerical values for weight (in kg), CPU GHz, and Screen Inches)
+  4) In your browser, navigate to http://localhost:9696/ and fill out the form
-  5) A simple JSON response is returned containing the predicted ESRB of the hypothetical game entered
+  5) A simple JSON response is returned containing the predicted ESRB rating